jfremond/snow-crash/level03/resources/walktrough.md

 Read more about ID [here](https://medium.com/@emanuele.santini.88/a-deep-introduction-to-root-access-on-linux-part-1-the-suid-and-sgid-permissions-0f1203dd126c) and [there](https://medium.com/@emanuele.santini.88/a-deep-introduction-to-root-access-on-linux-part-2-the-saved-user-and-group-id-49d1858e7bba).

 From this we understand that we need to run the command getflag when running the executable, as we'll have the same ID as `flag03` when we'll do it.

-We first find the path to the `getflag` command :
+We first find the path to the `getflag` command:
 ```
-whereis getflag
+which getflag
 getflag: /bin/getflag
 ```
 We then find a way to create a symbolic link between `getflag` and `echo`.
 We'll use the `PATH` to do so.